MuhammadAli013/Professional_Projects/Conditional_GAN/README.md

 #### Discriminator
 ![discriminator](../Helping_Images/conditional_GAN/discriminator.png)
 **Traditional GAN discriminator:**<br>
 Sometimes it will get `G(z)` (generator output or fake images) and sometimes it will get Real Images.
-Discriminator's output is very simple, just 0/1.
+The discriminator's output is very simple, just 0/1.
 It will be trained so that it can identify real images and fake images ( generator's output).

 **Conditional GAN discriminator:**<br>
 Like traditional GAN it also takes generator's output and real images.
 But it also takes input variables.